lmcinnes/umap/doc/basic_usage.rst

     show(plot_figure)

-.. bokeh-plot:: bokeh_digits_plot.py
+.. raw:: html
-   :source-position: 'none'
+   :file: basic_usage_bokeh_example.html

 As can be seen, the nines that blend between the ones and the sevens are odd looking nines (that aren't very rounded) and do, indeed, interpolate